-- -unemployment, poverty, and social inequality; - -underdevelopment of efficient conflict-management techniques; - -conflict-phobia; - -undeveloped institutions of civil society for regulating conflicts; - -corruption among bureaucrats and the use of forceful methods when settling conflicts; - -the absence of a mechanism for preventing and settling political conflicts.
+- -unemployment, poverty, and social inequality; - ----underdevelopment of efficient conflict-management techniques; - -conflict-phobia; - -corruption among bureaucrats and the use of forceful methods when settling conflicts; - -the absence of a mechanism for preventing and settling political conflicts.

 So civil society institutions in Kazakhstan are still rather passive in protecting and realizing their own interests.
 In the past years of reform, real social entities have not fully developed, which is making interaction among the various elements and civil society structures difficult.
 As for the mechanism for streamlining positions and assimilating social roles, it is fragmentary and unstable.
 An "economic man" has still not formed in Kazakhstan capable of independently and responsibly participating in market relations.